Daylight Saving: Essential Oils to Help You Deal With Shorter Days

-It’s almost that time of year again when we have to adjust our clocks for daylight saving.
+It’s almost that time of year again when we have to adjust our clocks for the end of daylight saving.
 This year, if you’re located in the United States, your clocks should go back on Sunday, November 2nd.
 Though you may think it’s not a big deal, the time change can have negative effects on your sleeping patterns and can lead to increased levels of stress, insomnia, drowsiness, poor concentration, and headaches.
 But don’t despair; you can easily create your own blends of essential oils to counteract the down side of daylight saving.

 ESSENTIAL OILS & YOUR EMOTIONS